swaifa/Car-Crash-Analysis-Prediction/README.md

 3/ High risk: Strong indicators of upcoming crash risk

-An interactive map is saved as an HTML file to visualize how the model classfies hotspots.
+An interactive map is saved as an HTML file to visualize how the model classfies hotspots (hotspot-heatmap.html).

-Machine Learning (Remedy Recommendation)
+Machine Learning (Remedy Recommendation - model4.ipynb)
 --
 A decision tree model with user-defined cases is used to recommend remedies for certain situations that contribute to a hotspot being 'hot'.